-The University of Wisconsin System has thirteen two-year branch campuses located throughout the state.
+The University of Wisconsin System has multiple campuses located throughout the state.
 These colleges offer more open admission requirements, lower tuition, solid academic foundation classes, and a guaranteed transfer to any UW four-year college if the GPA criteria are met.
 A two-year associate's degree is available and classes can also be transferred to most four-year colleges.
 Depending on the location, some campuses may offer housing and a limited range of extra-curricular activities.